 The health of people in Oxford is varied compared with the England average.
 In terms of overall deprivation, 11% of Oxford's usual residents live in deprived areas, compared to 20% in England.
-However about 20% (5,000) children live in poverty, a figure that is significantly higher than the England average, and even higher once monthly housing costs are subtracted.
+About 21% (5,000) children live in poverty and this goes up to 29% once monthly housing costs are subtracted.
+This compares to about 31% in England as a whole.
 Whilst in Oxford the percentage of physically active adults is high and the percentage of obese adults is low, mental health problems and substance misuse are prevalent within the population.

 Indicators of health and well-being